bahamas10/sombra/reddit-post.md

                             vMB :@B@ :BO7
                                 ,B@B

-All skull analysis can be seen in this gist so far:
+Some skull analysis can be seen in this gist:

 https://gist.github.com/bahamas10/852c4dbdfeab92691f8f03eb98cf88f1

-Currently not sure if the skull itself is a puzzle or not.
+Currently, we are not sure if the skull is a puzzle itself or not.

 #### Results